epiphany-platform/CommonDataLayer/CDL.Tests/README.md

 ## Launch tests
 If you use sources 'dotnet test'

-If you use build artifacts. 'dotnet vstest CDL.Tests.dll' Also you can use 'build.sh', to build app and create docker image.
+If you use build artifacts. 'dotnet vstest CDL.Tests.dll'

+Also you can use 'build.sh', to build app and create docker image.
 Then you have to run container to lunch the tests.

-## Contributions
 [net5]: https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0
 [cdl]: https://epiphany-platform.github.io/CommonDataLayer/
 [deployment]: https://epiphany-platform.github.io/CommonDataLayer/deployment/index.html